-Papers distributed via intranet or encrypted data sticks sent by STFC to reviewers and panel members are marked In Confidence.
+Papers distributed via Je-S, the Peer Review extranet or encrypted data sticks sent by STFC to reviewers and panel members are marked In Confidence.
 The In Confidence marking is intended to ensure that the contents of the proposal are not made known more widely than is necessary for proper consideration.
+Any such documents that are downloaded or printed must be deleted/shredded once they have served their purpose.

 Reviewers and panel members are required to disclose conflicts of interest, personal or institutional, where this arises in relation to a proposal they have been asked to assess.